 Pelion has an excellent road network and from the city of Volos, you can visit all its villages with relative comfort.
 Excellent tourist infrastructure, picturesque villages, unique routes, and many activities focused on nature are offered all year round to the visitors of Pelion.

 Kalavrita is another popular winter destination in Greece, especially loved by sports lovers because of the nearby ski resort.
 The historic city of Kalavrita is built at an altitude of 756 meters in the “shadow” of Helmos mountain, in a privileged position in a beautiful fir forest.
 The ski resort is 15 km away and is one of the finest in the country, following an impressive route through the snow-covered fir forest.

-Among the most popular attractions of the area are the Caves of the Lakes that have something exclusively of their own.
-It’s 13 consecutive stepped lakes make it unique of its kind in the world.
+Among the most popular attractions of the area are the Caves of the Lakes which have something exclusively of their own.
+Its 13 consecutive stepped lakes make it the unique of its kind in the world.
 The utilized length of the cave is 500 m.
 At the same time, its total length is 1,980 m.

 And the famous “odontotos’ railway of Diakoptos-Kalavrita.
 The route followed by the train has been described as the most spectacular railway line in the Balkans and one of the best in the world.
-Other sites to see are the monastery of Mega Spileo (big cave) that dates back to 4th century AC and the monastery of Agia Lavra that was built in 961 AC.
+Other sites to see are the monastery of Mega Spileo (big cave) that dates back to the 4th century AC and the monastery of Agia Lavra which was built in 961 AC.

 Arrogant mountains and rivers challenge you for adventure, stone-built villages, and monasteries with history: from the popular valley of the Karpenisiotis river to Prousos and from Velouchi to the artificial lake of Kremasta, each season has its own colors in Evritania.